williameliasson-dev/hnypt/README.md

   - Have a pod running as the honeypot

 - [ ] Step Two: Setup MongoDB
-  - Setup a local instance of MongoDB
+  - Setup a pod with MongoDB
   - Have it connect to the application

 - [ ] Step Three: Implement Watcher.